chenxwh/OneDiffusion/README.md

 ```
 The demo provides guidance and helps format the prompt properly for each task.

-- By default, it loads the **quantized** Molmo for captioning source images, which significantly increases memory usage. ~~You generally need a GPU with at least $40$ GB of memory to run the demo.~~ You generally need a GPU with at least $21$ GB of memory to run the demo.
+- By default, it loads the **quantized** Molmo for captioning source images. ~~which significantly increases memory usage.
+You generally need a GPU with at least $40$ GB of memory to run the demo.~~ You generally need a GPU with at least $21$ GB of memory to run the demo.

 - Opting to use LLaVA can reduce this requirement to $\approx 27$ GB, though the resulting captions may be less accurate in some cases.